 I started by measuring the interior of my closet to determine the dimensions of my future desktop.
 When measuring, be sure to take into account the dimensions of your closet door casing (the decorative wood around the edge of your closet opening), which may impact your measurements.
 Another consideration is the height of your existing closet shelves--you will need to be able to angle the hollow door desktop up as you maneuver it into place in the closet.

 I knew that I wanted to use a hollow core door to create my desk surface.
 Hollow core doors are smooth, lightweight (ie: easy to transport and cut), and affordable.
-As I browsed the door aisle at Habitat for Humanity, I came across a beauty for just $5.
+As I browsed the door aisle at my local Habitat for Humanity Restore, I came across a beauty for just $5.
 This door was brand new and already primed on one side.
 Best of all, it was a "no-bore" door!
 Yes, this door was the life of every party!
 Just kidding; "no-bore" means "no holes (bores)".

 The door was perfect, but it was too deep for my closet.
 At first I felt discouraged, as I didn't want to resort to using power tools to "rip" (handyman term) the door down to the proper size.
 Then, in an unprecedented moment of Math Competence, I did a little mental Tetris and realized that the door might work if I cut off the corners and allowed the desktop to protrude beyond the interior of the closet.
 (See the diagram below--click to enlarge.)

-Eschewing any lifting help from the Habitat volunteers (remember, these doors are light as a feather), I carried the door to the register.
+Eschewing any lifting help from the kind Habitat volunteers (remember, these doors are light as a feather), I carried the door to the register.
 I probably even lifted it over my head in a noticeably-uncool display of mock brute strength.
 I paid my $5 and, thanks to a little more mental Tetris and some string, fit the thing into the back of our old Honda Accord (the rear seats fold down to reveal an opening to the trunk).